crits/crits/README.md

 # Installation

 CRITs is designed to work on a 64-bit architecture of Ubuntu or RHEL6 using Python 2.7.
-It is also possible to install CRITs on CentOS and OSX.
-There is more information in the 'documentation' folder if you would like to see how you can install CRITs on OSX.
-These instructions are mainly for developers as OSX is not a supported operating system.
+Installation has beta support for OSX using Homebrew.
+It is also possible to install CRITs on CentOS.

 If you require the use of a 32-bit OS, you will need to download 32-bit versions of the pre-compiled dependencies.